syntevo/syntevo.github.io/SmartGit/HowTos/Debugging-JSON-connections.md

     -   copy over `logs/log.txt*` from the Settings directory to the temporary debug output directory
     -   compress all files into a single archive using either ZIP, 7z or TAR-GZ

-# Replicating problems with curl from command line: example "Debug why Create GitHub Pull Request fails" {:#curl}
+## Replicating problems with curl from command line: example "Debug why Create GitHub Pull Request fails"

 1. On the GitHub website, go to your account **Settings**, **Developer settings**, **Personal access tokens** and create a personal access